 Not only will this let you create from scratch, but you can also import from the likes of Gliffy, Lucidchart, and .vsdx files.

-The MathType add-on for Docs is ideal for mathematics and physics teachers and students as it allows for easy typing and even written entry of mathematical symbols.
+The MathType add-on for Docs is ideal for STEM classes as well as mathematics and physics teachers and students as it allows for easy typing and even written entry of mathematical symbols.
 The add-on also supports the easy editing of math equations, something that's great to be able to do from anywhere, thanks to the cloud-based nature of Docs.

 You can pick from an established selection of math equations and symbols or, if you have a touchscreen device, it's also possible to write directly into the add-on.